C battery: Standardisation

 Like the D battery, the C battery size has been standardized since the 1920s.
 The AA, AAA, and N sizes have been in common use since the 1950s.
+It is descended from the old No. 1 dry cell battery for flashlights which was of a similar size, originally the zinc casing was formed around a broom handle.

 The C battery is called "14" in current ANSI standards of battery nomenclature, and in IEC standards is designated "R14".